1. What is a concussion baseline test?

 Typically a baseline test is taken before being injured.
 Your baseline gives us data to compare to if you get hurt later on.

-If you have been injured and after 30 days you are still experiencing any of the symptoms listed below you may be looking for a complimentary consultation instead of a baseline test.
+If you have been injured and after 30 days you are still experiencing any of the symptoms listed below you may be looking for a consultation instead of a baseline test.

 - Brain Fog

 - Loss of Balance or Dizziness

 - Loss of Smell

 - Slowness in Thinking and Processing

 - Visual Disturbance